 It’s possible for an injured worker to obtain a commutation, which is when a lump sum is awarded in lieu of weekly benefits but the worker does not give up rights to future benefits like medical treatment.

-If you are ready to explore workers’ comp insurance options for your Pennsylvania business, start a free online application today to compare quotes from multiple carriers.
+If you are ready to explore workers’ comp options for your Pennsylvania business, start a free online application today to compare quotes from top-rated insurance companies.